mullasuleman/SFMC_Console_Toolset/README.md

 Sample CSV: [Sample_File_DE_Blank.csv](assets/Sample_File_DE_Blank.csv)

 **Uses**
 - Sometimes you really just want to quickly import some records.
-Use this to download the blank csv, populate with data and import.
+Use this to download a blank csv, populate with data and import.
 - Use as a sample file when setting up an import activity in Automation Studio
 - Use as a sample file when setting up an import definition in Contact Builder